-The fallout since the Weinstein scandal first rocked Hollywood
+The year since the Weinstein scandal first rocked Hollywood

 The charges stem from incidents with two separate women, the NYPD says in a statement, and were the result of a joint investigation between police and the Manhattan District Attorney's office.

-More charges are expected as a grand jury continues to hear testimony in the state's case with at least four women expected to testify, a source tells CNN.

-Harvey Weinstein's attorney Benjamin Brafman told media outside of court in New York that his client intends to enter a plea of not guilty.
+Harvey Weinstein's attorney Benjamin Brafman tells media outside of court in New York that his client intends to enter a plea of not guilty.

 "Mr. Weinstein has always maintained that he has never engaged in non-consensual sexual behavior with anyone.
 Nothing about today's proceedings changes Mr. Weinstein's position.
-He has entered a plea of not guilty and fully expects to be exonerated," attorney Benjamin Brafman said in a statement after the arraignment.
+He has entered a plea of not guilty and fully expects to be exonerated," attorney Benjamin Brafman says in a statement after the arraignment.

 Actress Rose McGowan, one of the first women to publicly accuse Weinstein of assault, tweets her reaction to Weinstein's arrest, saying, "We got you, Harvey Weinstein, we got you."